 30 years ago today, on 20 April 1986 (a Sunday), I met up with five fellow founder members of Pinetop’s Boogiemen at Studio Drive for a first rehearsal.
-Pete, the harp player, and myself were school friends.
-We’d asked Rob, who’d been an integral member of an earlier band, to join our quest to form a new West side/South London Blues Band and slowly we began to put a band together.
-Chris, an American studying in London had posted an ad in Melody Maker, which I responded to, using the pay phone at Cranks Restaurant in Marshall Street, just behind Carnaby Street.
+Pete, the harp player, and I were school friends.
+We’d asked Rob, who’d been an integral member of an earlier band, to join our quest to form a new West side/South London Blues Band, and slowly we began to put a band together.
+Chris, an American studying in London had posted an ad in Melody Maker, which I responded to, using the payphone at Cranks Restaurant in Marshall Street, just behind Carnaby Street.

 I had met Pinetop Perkins at Dingwalls in Camden in September 1985 and I told him of our plan for a new band.
 After a few minutes chatting, I jokingly said that I’d name the band after him.
 “Great Idea!” he said.
 The rest is history.

 I chose Studio Drive as a rehearsal space on the basis of its location.
 A riverside warehouse, close to London Bridge and yards from the famous Anchor pub.
 What could be better?

 Most of the Southbank, Bankside, and Pool of London had been in terminal decline since the closure of the London Docks. and the demise of industry generally along the Thames had generated a wonderful atmosphere of decay.
 Clink Street was completely unknown to most Greater Londoners and at weekends the area was all but deserted.

 I hadn’t met drummer, Calumn Mackay or bassist Kev Siddall, until that first rehearsal.
 Calumn had answered my advert in the music press and I was immediately impressed when he said he’s been in a punk band.
 However, I was in Paris for the weekend when he auditioned, so I had to wait to meet him in person.
 Calumn and Kev had played in a previous band together, so the idea of getting two for one was a no brainer.